akshayKhot/akshayKhot.github.io/_posts/2021-3-6-aspnet-interview-questions.md

 Here is a list of questions on ASP.NET that you might get asked in an interview.
 I originally wrote this 5000-word article for InterviewBit.
 Hope it helps for your next interview.

+I have divided the interview questions into two sections.
+The basic interview questions cover the fundamentals and focus on understanding the application structure of a basic ASP.NET project.
+Then, I cover the more advanced concepts such as dependency injection, routing, and model binding in the advanced interview questions.

+A basic understanding of common object-oriented concepts and front-end technologies such as HTML, CSS, and JavaScript is expected.

 **What is ASP.NET?**

 ASP.NET is a web application framework developed by Microsoft which was released as part of the .NET framework.
 It makes it easy to build dynamic web applications.
 Some other examples of similar web application frameworks include Ruby on Rails (Ruby), Django (Python), and Express (JavaScript).